 What we love: Commercial 58mm portafilter, huge community and upgrade path, teaches real skills.

-What to know: Manual steam wand requires practice, there’s a learning curve with milk.
+What to know: Manual steam wand requires practice.
+There is a learning curve with milk.

 This is genuinely a great machine for people who want good espresso without building a full separate setup.
 The integrated grinder is good (not great, but good), and the machine itself produces solid shots with some practice.
 If counter space is limited or you want a simpler workflow, the Barista Express is hard to beat at this price.